patriciaserra/advent-of-code-c-2023/README.md

 ## How to Contribute

 Contributions are more than welcome!
-If you'd like to leave your touch in this project, please follow these guidelines:
+If you'd like to leave your touch in this project, please follow the typical guidelines:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your magical code.
 3. Make your changes and submit a pull request.
-4. Include a clear and concise description of your changes.
+4. Include a clear description of what you did.

 ## License